- Define behavior and guidance.

 - Discuss the correlation between behavior and childhood development.

-- Develop the tools necessary to create relationships with school-age children.
+- Develop the tools necessary to create positive relationships with school-age children.

 Understanding Behavior and Guidance

 It is important to understand what behavior is before thinking about how you can use tools to guide it.
 The American Academy of Pediatrics says behavior is communication: it is “the conduct, actions, and words that children employ—a signal with which they express their thoughts, feelings, needs, and impulses.”
-And behavior is judged on whether or not it fits into social, cultural, developmental and age-appropriate standards.
+Behavior is judged on whether it fits into social, cultural, developmental, and age-appropriate standards.
 The community within the school-age program can be disrupted when a child behaves in a way that is outside of those standards.
 Challenging behaviors can result in physical or emotional harm, and the atmosphere and flow of the learning environment can be affected.

 In this course, we will refer to behaviors as either positive or challenging.
-Positive behaviors are the types of actions, reactions and responses that are appropriate for the school-age learning environment.
-These are behaviors that you will be modeling, encouraging and teaching.
-Challenging behaviors are those that do not fit into the standards listed above.
+Positive behaviors are the types of actions, reactions, and responses that are appropriate for the school-age learning environment.
+These are behaviors that you will be modeling, encouraging, and teaching.
+Challenging behaviors are those that do not reconcile with the standards listed above.
 These behaviors will require further guidance techniques in an effort to influence positive behaviors.

 Understanding Culture-Based Behaviors